jackmalzone/se_project_aroundtheus/README.md

 - **Media Queries:** CSS media queries are used to apply different styling rules based on the viewport size.
 - **Flexible Images and Grids:** All images and grid-based layouts scale and resize to maintain their aspect ratio and fit within their respective containers.
 - **Adaptive Units:** The use of `rem`, `vw`, and `vh` units, along with percentage-based widths, ensures that padding, margins, and element sizes adjust to the screen.
+- **Real-time Interaction**: Implement interactive features such as liking a photo and deleting a card, showing immediate feedback in the user interface without page reloads.

+## JavaScript Features

+In "Around The U.S.", I leverage the power of JavaScript ES6 to create an immersive and interactive experience.
+Here are some of the core JavaScript features used:

+- **Dynamic Content Creation**: Using `document.createElement()` and template literals, build and insert content into the DOM, populating the page with user-generated cards.

+- **Modular Functionality**: Organized the code into reusable functions for tasks like opening and closing modals, rendering cards, and handling form submissions.

+- **Event Handling**: Added event listeners to buttons and other elements to handle clicks, form submissions, and other user interactions, such as liking and deleting photos, and ensuring a responsive and intuitive experience.

+- **DOM Manipulation**: Dynamically update the DOM in response to user actions, like updating profile information, liking photos, and removing cards from the view.

+- **Template Cloning**: Utilize `document.importNode()` to clone template elements which allows for efficient mass-production of DOM elements from a single source.

+- **Modal Management**: Control the opening and closing of modals, providing an engaging user interface without navigating away from the main page.

+The JavaScript codebase is designed to be scalable and maintainable, with a clear structure that separates concerns and allows for future enhancements.

 ![Mobile Size](./images/mobileS-320p.png)